It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 What you can do about it: When contempt shows up, it is a warning sign that you are so frustrated with your daughter that you don’t like her.
 Spend time with your daughter that is relaxed and creates a nice experience for both of you.

 Take time right now and identify your part in the drama dance.
 Decide today what you can do about it.
+Your teenage daughter is counting on you.

-Are you in the thick of raising your tweens and teens?
 You may like this book by Whitney Fleming, the co-owner of Parenting Teens & Tweens: You’re Not a Failure, My Teen Doesn’t Like Me Either.

 * This post contains affiliate links where we earn a small commission for sales made from our website.